Toggle: English / Spanish

 Prolactinomas occur most commonly in people under age 40.
 They are about five times more common in women than in men, but are rare in children.

 At least half of all prolactinomas are very small (less than 1 cm or 3/8 of an inch in diameter).
-These microprolactinomas are more common in women.
-Many small tumors stay small and never get larger.
+These small tumors are more common in women.
+They stay small and never get larger.

-Larger tumors, called macroprolactinomas, are more common in men.
-Prolactinomas in men tend to occur at an older age and can grow to a large size before any symptoms appear.
+Larger tumors are more common in men.
+They tend to occur at an older age.
+The tumor can grow to a large size before symptoms appear.

 Symptoms caused by pressure from a larger tumor may include: